SMART LOCK PRO

 If there’s an external input out there, the chances are you can set your automated devices to react to it using an IFTTT recipe or Applet.

-Using IFTTT Applets to Automate your Home
+Using IFTTT Applets for Home Automation

 The really amazing thing with IFTTT is that it allows you to take your home automation game to a whole new level, essentially filling in gaps that smart devices can’t (yet) do out of the box.